 In this digital age, the vast majority of our modern behaviors generate data.
 Every time we perform a Google search, visit a webpage, and open (or ignore) an email, we provide businesses with information.
 Over the past few years, successful organizations have figured out how to leverage this information to optimize the experiences we, as customers, have when interacting with their brands—with the ultimate goal of causing us to buy sooner, with more frequency and in higher volumes.

 For many organizations, this is the root purpose of digital transformation: Putting digital systems and processes in place to improve the customer experience and drive more revenue from happy, loyal customers.
+See iPerception for customer experience management that allows engagement across all of your channels.

 In her most recent article for CMSWire, Nitro COO Gina O’Reilly writes about the customer experience, and offers three actionable tips for modernizing the way information is managed within our organizations so that we can improve the service customers receive at every touchpoint.